 ECC Arts Center Rehearsal Safety Protocol

-Our objective is to maintain the highest standards of safety during the pandemic while providing the best possible ensemble experience for our students in performance ensembles.
+Our objective is to maintain the highest safety standards during the pandemic while providing the best possible ensemble experience for our students in performance ensembles.
 To do so, we will implement strict safety protocols for all students, instructors, volunteers, and staff during all classes.

 Class schedules and course modalities